amzn/MXFusion/CONTRIBUTING.md

 * Do all public functions have docstrings including examples?
 If you added a new module, did you add it to the Sphinx docstring in the ```__init__.py``` file of the module's folder?
 * Is the code style correct (PEP8)?
 * Is the commit message formatted correctly?
 * If this is a large addition, is there a tutorial or more extensive module-level description?
-Did you discuss the addition in a [CIP](CIP)?
+Did you discuss the addition in a [design document](design/design_documents/design_doc_guidelines)?
 Is there an issue related to the change?
-If so, please link the issue or CIP.
+If so, please link the issue or design doc.

 ## Setting up a development environment